 - Bathe kids and change their clothes after they come in from being outside.

 There are also important dos and don’ts for treating kids.
-If your child is old enough to use antihistamines, decongestants and nasal sprays, use these especially before going outside.
+If your child is old enough to use antihistamines, decongestants, and nasal sprays, use these, especially before going outside.
 You may also try different OTC allergy medications.
-Finding the best allergy medicine for kids is a matter choosing between tablet vs. syrup and finding relief in a non-drowsy formula.
+Finding the best allergy medicine for kids is a matter of choosing between tablet vs. syrup and finding relief in a non-drowsy formula.
 Please consult your BHA pharmacy staff if you have questions about OTC allergy medications for your child.

 As tempting as they may sound, do not use natural remedies for allergies in toddlers.
 Using natural remedies, like honey, can be dangerous for toddlers, especially if you are using it because traditional medicine didn’t work.